Patrik Hrošovský

-Patrik Hrošovský (/sk/; born 22 April 1992) is a Slovak professional football player who plays as a midfielder for Genk and the Slovakia national football team.
+Patrik Hrošovský (/sk/; born 22 April 1992) is a Slovak professional football player who plays as a midfielder for Viktoria Plzeň and the Slovakia national football team.
 Previously he was a frequently fielded player and a captain at Viktoria Plzeň becoming the Czech champion with the side on three occasions.

 Club career

 FC Viktoria Plzeň

 Hrošovský debuted for Viktoria Plzeň on 12 November 2011 at the 2011–12 Czech Cup. against Baník Sokolov Having become a regular starter for multiple seasons as well as being praised for his performances at the 2018–19 UEFA Champions League, he was attracted interest from La Liga or the Premier League – Levante, Getafe, and Huddersfield Town were all named as possible future clubs.
 However, the winter transfer window, Hrošovský failed to make a transfer.
 During January 2019 transfer window, West Ham was also cited as a contender for his services, but it was dropped as Manuel Pellegrini did not consider altering the squad during the season.